MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |2007-06-27T00:00:00Z|2007-06-27T08:00:00Z|08:00:00|750000|
 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|03:00:00|750000|

-With the computed `Duration` column, it stands out that the flood that caused the most damage was also the longest flood.
+If you take a look at the computed `Duration` column, you may notice that the flood that caused the most damage was also the longest flood.

 ## Find insights with aggregation functions

 [Aggregation functions](aggregation-functions.md) allow you to group and combine data from multiple rows into a summary value.
 The summary value depends on the chosen function, for example a count, maximum, minimum, or average value.

-In the following examples, we'll use the [summarize](./summarizeoperator.md) operator together with aggregation functions to find insights in the data, and the [render](./renderoperator.md) operator to visualize the results.
+In the following examples, we'll use the [summarize](./summarizeoperator.md) operator together with aggregation functions to find insights in the data.
+Then we'll use the [render](./renderoperator.md) operator to visualize the results.

 ### count()